jordipons/sklearn-audio-transfer-learning/README.md

 ## Installation:
 Create a python3 virtual environment `python3 -m venv env`, activate it `source ./env/bin/activate`, and install the dependencies `pip install -r requirements.txt`.

-#### Download the the pre-trained models:
+#### Download the pre-trained models:

-- *Audioset - VGGish:* Download the pre-trained model `wget https://storage.googleapis.com/audioset/vggish_model.ckpt` in `sklearn-audio-transfer-learning/src/`.
+- **Audioset - VGGish:** Download the pre-trained model `wget https://storage.googleapis.com/audioset/vggish_model.ckpt` in `sklearn-audio-transfer-learning/src/`.
-- *OpenL3:* install it via pip `pip install --timeout 100000000 --no-cache-dir openl3 `.
+- **OpenL3:** install it via pip `pip install --timeout 100000000 --no-cache-dir openl3 `.
 Use a large timeout, because it takes some time to download the model.
 In case you need to repeat the instalation, maybe it is worth using the `--nocache-dir` option.

 ## Music genre classification: a toy example